lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_freedom_and_transcendence.md

 Maybe this: the daimonic is the mirror of our inner conflicts and contradictions.
-The daily struggle between our deepest desires and highest virtues-the paradox of righteousness and wickedness within a single heart.
+The daily struggle between our deepest desires and highest virtues—the paradox of righteousness and wickedness within a single heart.
 It is the part of us that resists being tamed, the wildness that reminds us we are not always fully in charge—even in our own mind.
 It reveals the parts of us we suppress or fear, challenging us to integrate them into our lives.
 It is the